 I know it sounds stinky, trust me I get your apprehension.
-When I first came to Korea a year ago, I warily picked up a slither of it with my chopsticks, bought it up to my eye for closer inspection and twirled it around as though I had made a fascinating new discovery.
+When I first came to Korea in 2015, I warily picked up a slither of it with my chopsticks, bought it up to my eye for closer inspection and twirled it around as though I had made a fascinating new discovery.

-We made two types of kimci – a radish kimchi, and the Chinese cabbage kimchi that you often see served at Korean restaurants.
+We made two types of kimchi – a radish kimchi, and the Chinese cabbage kimchi that you often see served at Korean restaurants.
 The kimchi was actually surprisingly straightforward to make and I’ve replicated the recipe myself since.

 I feel I’m on my way to becoming an honorary Korean now….
 I have bags of kimchi fermenting in my kitchen and bowls of cabbage soaking in salt ready for the next batch on the floor by my dining table….
 It’s not very sexy if I start dating someone though is it?

 “Whooops!
 Watch your head dear – don’t hit your head on the fermented cabbage bags”

 “Ahh!
 Mind you don’t trip over the bowls of salty cabbage Babe, I need those for making kimchi!”

 Preparing the Kimchi

 At my Kimchi making class in Seoul, I quickly realised just how easy it is to make this delicacy.
 You only need a few ingredients, most of which you probably have somewhere in your kitchen cupboards anyway.

 The only thing to keep in mind is that if you are trying to replicate the dish outside of Asia, it may be difficult to get hold of the large Chinese cabbage.

 A Brief Intro to the Kimchi Making Process